 A tenured professor in the Department of Special Education and Disabilities Studies, Max has been engaged in the graduate preparation of special and general educators for over 35 years.
 Prior to her current role, she served as the Director of the Office for Partnerships and External Relations at GSEHD.
 Max holds a B.A in Political Science from the University of Minnesota, a K-12 Teaching Certification from the State of California earned during a post-BA program at the University of California, Berkeley, and a Masters of Arts in Early Childhood Education degree and a Doctor of Education degree in Special Education from George Washington University.
 In her current role, Max supports the research endeavors of faculty and staff in the Education school and the related development of federal and foundation grants and contract relationships.

 Ervin Johnson is the Director of Community Engagement for the Association of American Medical Colleges (AAMC), where he leads the AAMC’s outreach efforts to local communities.

 Prior to joining AARP, Ervin worked with the American Association of Medical Colleges.
 Before that, he served as the Confidential Policy Advisor to the Federal Co-Chairman at the Appalachian Regional Commission (ARC) where he developed policy initiatives to spur rural economic development, community development and human resource development for the Appalachian region.
 As a presidential appointee, Ervin worked to strategically to integrate the Obama Administration’s policies into the work of ARC by developing public-private partnerships to help improve the health and economic resiliency of rural communities.
 Ervin is a native of Salisbury, NC and holds a bachelor’s degree in political science from North Carolina State University, as well as a master’s degree in public policy from the University of Chicago.

 Eric Johnston is the Director of Government Relations at Coca-Cola Bottling Company Consolidated.
 Bio coming soon.

-Nancy Katz is the Director, School Partnerships at the Alliance for a Healthier Generation.
-Bio coming soon.
+Nancy Brenowitz Katz, MS, RDN, is the Director of School Partnerships for the Alliance for a Healthier Generation.